ymunemasa/data-tutorials/tutorials/hortonworks/securing-hdfs-hive-and-hbase-with-knox-and-ranger/tutorial.md

 ![](../../../assets/securing-hdfs-hive-hbase-with-knox-ranger/Screenshot 2015-09-08 10.31.31.png)

-To start testing Knox policies, we would need to turn off the “global knox allow” policy.
+To start testing Knox policies, we would need to turn off the "global knox allow" policy.
+Edit the policy using the button on the right hand side and use the first slider to **disable** the policy.

+Then, click **Save**

 ![](../../../assets/securing-hdfs-hive-hbase-with-knox-ranger/Screenshot 2015-09-08 10.33.53.png)

 Locate `Sandbox for Guest` policy on the Ranger Admin console and edit the policy

 ![](../../../assets/securing-hdfs-hive-hbase-with-knox-ranger/Screenshot 2015-09-08 10.45.17.png)

-and enable policy named “Sandbox for Guest”
+and use the slider to enable the policy named "Sandbox for Guest".
+Click **Save**.

 ![](../../../assets/securing-hdfs-hive-hbase-with-knox-ranger/Screenshot 2015-09-08 10.47.28.png)